 The inaugural conference of the UK CFS/ME Research Collaborative (CMRC) brought together more than 70 researchers and clinicians with an interest in CFS/ME.
 Some have worked in this area for many years, while others are entirely new to the field.
 This is hugely encouraging, as one of the key aims of the CMRC is supporting professionals not currently involved in CFS/ME research to help them develop those skills, connections and collaborations.

 This charter explains the purpose, aims and objectives of the UK CFS/M.E.
-Research Collaborative (CMRC).
+Research Collaborative (CMRC), and outlines membership and membership requirements.
 Action for M.E. is an Executive Board member of the CMRC.